daxtens/diy-web-app/README.md

 diy-web-app
 ===========

-In 2 hours, you'll build a full stack and (partially) buzzword compliant web app.
+In a couple of hours, you'll build a full stack and (partially) buzzword compliant web app.
 It's the ideal platform for something too 'different' for a CMS like WordPress and too simple/small to justify using a massive framework like Django.

 By the end of the workshop, you'll have built a web application using Python, the Bottle micro framework, a MongoDB backend, the nginx web server, Amazon Web Services (AWS), and a Bootstrap front-end with some jQuery based AJAX-y fun.
 We'll also cover authentication (and how not to screw it up), and Google Analytics, so you can watch your app go viral.
 We'll learn about Fabric for simple deployment, and Vagrant for painless team development.
 I'll tell you about common security vulnerabilities and how to avoid them.
 Even better, you will be given a week's usage of an AWS micro instance to host your new app.